PolkaMC/Strict-Unknown-Service/README.md

 Everything in this game is custom.
 Custom graphics and character design.

-This game is co-developed with Polka and Markian Gorbal
+This game is co-developed with Polka and Mark G.